 March 2017 - QE2 as seen from the road - Photo © Andrew Grist

-work is clearly ongoing.
-There is reason to be cautiously optimistic.
+work was clearly ongoing, and there was reason to be cautiously optimistic.

 Rumours were going around on social media in October 2017 that

-she is to open as a hotel in December, watch this space.
+she is to open as a hotel in December, and this was then

 We continue to reach out to her operators for information and we offer to support them too, due to our hefty address book of important QE2 people!